Home Warranty for Smart Home Devices: What's Covered in 2026

 Does a home warranty cover a Nest or Ecobee thermostat?

-A home warranty may cover a smart thermostat if it fails in a way that affects the mechanical operation of your HVAC system — for example, if faulty wiring causes the furnace or AC to stop responding.
+A home warranty may cover a smart thermostat if it fails in a way that affects the mechanical operation of your HVAC system, such as faulty wiring causing the furnace or AC to stop responding.
 However, the smart features of the thermostat (app connectivity, touchscreen, remote access) are not covered under standard warranty terms.
-Coverage is determined by whether the failure is mechanical/electrical in nature, not by the brand or model of the thermostat.
+Coverage is determined by whether the failure is mechanical or electrical in nature, not by the brand or model of the thermostat.
 Always confirm with your provider before assuming coverage.

 Will my home warranty cover my smart refrigerator if the touchscreen breaks?